NikeSpengler/NikeSpengler/README.md

-## Hi there :herb:
+## Hello! :herb:
-My name is Nike Spengler and I am a junior Software Developer.
+My name is Nike Spengler and I am a fullstack developer with a focus on and a deep interest in frontend development.

 - During my free time, I'm passionate about music and sustainability.
 - I have previously worked as a Graphic Designer.